Magical objects in Harry Potter: The Resurrection Stone

-Cloak of Invisibility
+The Cloak of Invisibility

 In the Harry Potter universe, an invisibility cloak is a rare type of cloak used to make the wearer invisible.
 Rowling's 2001 book Fantastic Beasts and Where to Find Them states that invisibility cloaks may be crafted from Demiguise pelts.
 Invisibility cloaks can also be ordinary cloaks with a Disillusionment Charm or a Bedazzlement Hex placed on them.
 Over time, these cloaks will lose their invisibility.

 In the novels, Harry owns an invisibility cloak which is later revealed to be a Hallow.
 Unlike other invisibility cloaks, the Cloak of Invisibility cannot be worn out by time or spells.
 The Hallow Cloak belonged to Ignotus Peverell and was passed down to his descendant, James Potter.
 After James's death, Dumbledore gives the Cloak to Harry, who uses it throughout the series to sneak around Hogwarts and other places undetected on various adventures.

 Detectors

-Moody's Eyeball
+Alastor "Mad-Eye" Moody's Eyeball

-In the Harry Potter series, Alastor Moody lost his eye and replaced it with an enchanted glass eyeball during the First Wizarding War.
+In the Harry Potter series, Alastor "Mad-Eye" Moody lost his eye and replaced it with an enchanted glass eyeball during the First Wizarding War.
 With the eyeball, Moody can see through solid objects, invisibility cloaks, and the back of his own head.
 Following Moody's death in Deathly Hallows, the eyeball ends up in the possession of Dolores Umbridge.
 When Harry infiltrates the Ministry of Magic, he steals the eyeball from her office and buries it in the forest.

 Foe-glass

-A Foe-glass is a mirror that depicts the enemies of its owner.
+A Foe-glass is a mirror that shows the enemies of its owner.

 The Marauder's Map

-In the story, the Marauder's Map is a magical map of Hogwarts created by Sirius Black, Remus Lupin, Peter Pettigrew, and James Potter while they were students at the school.
+In the story, the Marauder's Map is a magical map of Hogwarts created by Harry's godfather, Sirius Black, Harry's third year Defense against the Dark Arts professor Remus Lupin, Death Eater Peter Pettigrew, and Harry's biological father, James Potter while they were students at the school.
+The four marauders nicknames were Moony, Wormtail, Padfoot and Prongs (not respectively).
 In Prisoner of Azkaban, Fred and George Weasley give the map to Harry so he can travel to Hogsmeade through a hidden passageway.
 The map is a blank piece of parchment when not in use, but it becomes a detailed layout of Hogwarts when it is activated.
 It shows the locations of secret passages and instructions on how to access them.
 It also depicts the location of every individual at Hogwarts in real-time, including their movements.
+It is opened when the individual says "I solemnly swear that I am up to no good" and closed when the individual says the phrase "mischief managed", which is also the name of the final track in that book's film adaptation.